 My father showed me how to use a Chamois from an early age.
-The Chamois is a leather cloth that’s great at absorbing moisture and it’s super soft so won’t damage the paintwork.
+The Chamois is a leather cloth that’s great at absorbing moisture, and it’s super soft, so it won’t damage the paintwork.

 Washing a car regularly and using a chamois to remove standing water will help prevent the natural salts found in water from breaking down the wax layer.

-The wax builds up on the paintwork and the polymers prevent the grit from grabbing a hold on the bodywork.
+The wax builds up on the paintwork, and the polymers prevent the grit from grabbing hold of the bodywork.
 You’ll still need to wash the car but you’ll notice how easy the crap just walks off the body.